-But the day after finding out Martyn was one of the victims, the teenager bravely sat down to take some of her General Certificate of Secondary Education (GCSE) exams, a set of tests high school students in England and Wales take every two years.
-And despite the horrific circumstances, she absolutely aced them.
+But the day after finding out Martyn was one of the victims, the teenager bravely sat down to take her GCSEs and, despite the horrific circumstances, she absolutely aced them.

 Nikita's older brother, Dan, shared the news in a Twitter thread on Thursday, which has since gone viral.
 He said Nikita's school told her she didn't need to take the tests because it was possible to calculate her predicted grades without them.

 But the teenager insisted, and ended up getting eleven A* grades, the highest mark a student can get.
 In his tweets, Dan calls Nikita a hero and the "toughest person" he's ever met.

 "Under the most horrific conditions, after going through (and continuing to go through) it all, she didn't skip a beat," Dan wrote.

 He added, "I have never been more proud or amazed by anyone."